Den1al/JSShell/README.md

 ```python
 python shell.py
 ```
 ### Optional : Pre flight scripts
 Those are scripts that will execute on every registration of a new client.
 Use them wisely :)

+### New: Injectable via `<script>` tag
+Now, by visiting the page `http://<yourwebsite>:<port>/js`, the server will automatically generate a new injection payload that contains all the dependencies, specific URL and PORT (from the config file).

+In order to comply with the feature, change the following values in the `config.py` file:
+* *URL* - the url of your website that contains the shell, i.e. `http://yourwebsite.com`.
+* *PORT* - the port that the your webserver listenes to.

+This method acts like a light-weight version of [BeeF](http://beefproject.com/).

 ##### Profit :)